jasonsmithio/pulumi-experiments/serverless/cloud-run-gpu/ollama-demo/README.md

 ### Staging Pulumi Environment

-The first thing we need to do is setup a Pulumi Stack
+The first thing we need to do is setup a [Pulumi Stack](https://www.pulumi.com/docs/iac/concepts/stacks/).

 ```bash
 pulumi stack init
 ```

+It will ask you to name your stack so name it whatever you choose (e.g. `ollama-demo`).

 ### Settings some variables